iann0036/tf-cfn-provider/docs/providers/google/SqlDatabaseInstance.md

 `PrivateNetwork` - (Optional) The resource link for the VPC network from which the Cloud SQL instance is accessible for private IP.

 `ExpirationTime` - (Optional) The [RFC 3339](https://tools.ietf.org/html/rfc3339) formatted date time string indicating when this whitelist expires.

+`Name` - (Optional) A name for this whitelist entry.

+`Value` - (Optional) A CIDR notation IPv4 or IPv6 address that is allowed to access this instance.
+Must be set even if other two attributes are not for the whitelist to become active.

 `FollowGaeApplication` - (Optional) A GAE application whose zone to remain in.
 Must be in the same region as this instance.